By Steve Hammons

 The basis of some transcendent phenomena can be quite conventional and everyday, such as the love, fellowship, compassion, creativity and courage that human beings often show.

-At other times, transcendent topics may seem unconventional or anomalous, as in the case of unusual human perception and awareness and other, sometimes mysterious, phenomena.
+At other times, transcendent topics may seem unconventional or anomalous, as in the case of unusual human perception and awareness, as well as other, sometimes mysterious, phenomena.

 The range of these kinds of transcendent elements often seems quite deep and wide.

 And, the application of various transcendent approaches may be useful – or even crucial – in areas ranging from national defense and intelligence to medicine and healing, from technological development to childhood education, from agriculture to sustainable clean energy, from movies and TV to human development.